wfmueller29/metabolic-class/README.md

 ## Installation

-To install this end-to-end modelling pipeline:
+To install this end-to-end modelling pipeline in your current working directory, run the following command your terminal:

 ```bash
 git clone https://github.com/wfmueller29/metabolic-class
 ```
 ## Dependencies

-To install R package dependencies:
+To install R package dependencies, navigate to the `metabolic-class` directory and run this command in your terminal:

 ```bash
 Rscript installer.R